BunsDev/iMO/README.md

 12 Steps (after you step on it enough you just quit).

 QU!D achieves bank run deterrence differently...
-Bills minted in !BO take a year to mature before
+Bills minted in !MO take a year to mature before
 they may become redeemable for sDAI...on the
-cusp of a new !BO (depositors are incentivised
+cusp of a new !MO (depositors are incentivised
 to restake for another year's worth of gains)...

 "threatened by shadows at night, exposed in the light,"